Hollins University: 1933–present

 Hollins was home to the first exhibition gallery in the Roanoke region in 1948.
 In 1950 when he was 31 years of age John R. Everett was elected President of Hollins College, a position he held until he resigned in 1960.
 One of the first writer-in-residence programs in America began at Hollins in 1959.
 Hollins was home to the first graduate program focusing on the writing and study of children's literature, established in 1993.
 Hollins University Quadrangle is on the National Register of Historic Places.The institution was renamed Hollins College in 1911, and in 1998 it became Hollins University.
 Nancy Oliver Gray led Hollins from 2005 until she retired in 2017; that same year, Pareena Gupta Lawrence, an economist and an Asian-American immigrant, became Hollins's twelfth president.

 In April 2019, the president directed the temporary removal of four volumes of the university yearbook from the library's digital commons after the 2019 blackface controversy involving Virginia Governor Ralph Northam.
 The four volumes (1915, 1950, 1969, 1985) contained photographs of students wearing blackface.
 The university issued a statement saying access to the digitized yearbooks would be restored as soon as the university developed accompanying "educational information regarding the history and practice of blackface to help all of us understand why it is a racist and prejudicial practice."
 The removal was criticized by the Society of American Archivists, the American Library Association's Office of Intellectual Freedom, and the Virginia Library Association.
 The digitized volumes were still available on the Internet Archive, and all physical copies of the yearbooks were also available in the library.
 The Wyndham Robertson Library and the Working Group on Slavery issued a statement in response objecting to the decision, stating that, "we cannot and do not support any erasure of institutional history, even if only temporarily" and recommended that the affected yearbooks be made electronically accessible again along with a statement on the content.
 Access to the four digitized volumes was restored on April 9, less than one week after their removal along with the added educational content.

 Mary Dana Hinton became the thirteenth president of Hollins University on August 1, 2020.
 She is the first African American president in the university's history.
-An active and respected proponent of the liberal arts and inclusion, her leadership reflects a deep and abiding commitment to educational equity (as opposed to equality) and the education of women.